groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/word-to-emf.md

 ############################# Steps ############################
 steps:
     enable: true
-    title_left: "How to Convert Word File to XLSM in Java"
+    title_left: "How to Convert Word File to EMF in Java"
     content_left: |
-        [GroupDocs.Conversion](https://products.groupdocs.com/conversion/java) makes it easy for developers to accurately convert the word documents to XLSM using a few lines of Java code.
+        [GroupDocs.Conversion](https://products.groupdocs.com/conversion/java) makes it easy for developers to accurately convert the word documents to EMF using a few lines of Java code.

         *   Create an instance of **Converter** class and load the Word file with full path
-        *   Create & set **ConvertOptions** for the xlsm type
+        *   Create & set **ConvertOptions** for the emf type
-        *   Call **Converter.Convert** method and pass the full path and format (XLSM) as parameter
+        *   Call **Converter.Convert** method and pass the full path and format (EMF) as parameter

     title_right: "System Requirements"
     content_right: |